inadarei/hyper/_includes/propdefs/link.md

 ###### rel

-optional. array of link relation types per [RFC8288](https://tools.ietf.org/html/rfc8288).
+optional.
+An array of link relation types per [RFC8288](https://tools.ietf.org/html/rfc8288).
 Only IANA-registered link relation types SHOULD be refered to by simple names, all application-specific and non-common link relation types should be URIs (usually CURIEed, to save